hashicorp/terraform-website/content/source/docs/extend/resources/index.html.md

 # Resources

 A key component to Terraform Provider development is defining the creation, read, update, and deletion functionality of a resource to map those API operations into the Terraform lifecycle.
-While the basic aspects of developing Terraform resources have already been covered in [Writing Custom Providers/Call APIs with Terraform Providers Learn Track](https://learn.hashicorp.com/terraform/providers/setup-implement-read) and [Schemas](/docs/extend/schemas/), this section covers more advanced features of resource development.
+While the basic aspects of developing Terraform resources have already been covered in the [Call APIs with Terraform Providers Learn collection](https://learn.hashicorp.com/collections/terraform/providers?utm_source=WEBSITE&utm_medium=WEB_IO&utm_offer=ARTICLE_PAGE&utm_content=DOCS) and [Schemas](/docs/extend/schemas/), this section covers more advanced features of resource development.

 ## Import